dushyantbehl/fms-hf-tuning/docs/blogs/data_config_blog.md

 If you specify sampling for more than one dataset, the library will use interleaved sampling based on the weights.

+#### Mixing vs. Concatenation

+By default, if you include multiple datasets without specifying `sampling`, they are simply concatenated together.

+If you define `sampling` values for each dataset, the library switches to **interleaved sampling**, which randomly mixes examples from each dataset in proportion to their defined sampling weights.
+This is especially useful for balancing dataset contributions during training.

 ---

 ## Fine-Tuning Your Pipeline with Data Handlers